 4. Purchasing Can Be Better than Renting

 Millennials and their younger counterparts are far and above moving towards renting instead of purchasing.
 For those looking for flexibility, this can be a wise choice.
 However, there’s plenty of opportunity to be had, especially in today’s market, to purchase a home for yourself.
-Younger people can be reluctant to lock themselves into a mortgage but with the low interest rates and fair housing prices the United States is currently experiencing, it can be a wise choice.
+Younger people can be reluctant to lock themselves into a mortgage but with the low interest rates and fair housing prices the United States is currently experiencing, it can be a wise choice - especially if you have the easier option of using a grant deed.
 In terms of flexibility, it’s important to remember that just because you purchase a home doesn’t mean you’re locked into living there forever.
 You can choose to rent it out years down the road or appreciate it at a later time and sell it for a profit.

 Real estate ventures aren’t without their due share of risk but if you put in the time and effort, investing in real estate can be a profit-boosting business that pays dividends over and over again for the rest of your life.
 From flipping commercial properties to investing in apartment complexes, real estate investing presents a world of opportunity to savvy millennials.
 Consider your options and determine if real estate could be a lucrative avenue for your career path.